 The WooCommerce Royal Mail plugin is a brilliant shipping plugin for your WooCommerce.
-But, there are things that you need to take care outside of WooCommerce.
+But, there are things that you need to take care of outside of WooCommerce.
 Let’s take an example.
-Imagine, you just received a new international order and it is time to fulfil the order and ship the parcel(s) using the Royal Mail shipping services.
+Imagine, you just received a new international order and it is time to fulfill the order and ship the parcel(s) using the Royal Mail shipping services.
 Before you do that, you have to make sure that the order does not stumble upon an issue.
 You would not want your order to be stuck at some foreign airport just because the items inside do not comply with the shipping laws of that country.
 This is one of the reasons why you should acknowledge the importance of various international shipping laws, weight limits, item restrictions, and many other parameters as well.
 So, an international checklist containing these parameters will definitely help you safely deliver your order over international borders.

 In this article, you would find the necessary parameters that play an important role in shipping packages over international borders.
 We will help you prepare your orders before you hand over them to the Royal Mail for further shipment steps.
 We will also guide you through some of the nifty features in the WooCommerce Royal Mail Plugin that will help you with your orders.
 So, let us quickly start with the article and look at some of the related aspects of international shipping with Royal Mail.